 The soldiers in the bar, recent veterans of the war in Iraq, buy the narrator drinks "to assuage their guilty consciences…their affection taking the edge off their regret."
 So many of these soldiers have PTSD that the narrator is surprised to encounter one who seems to show no side effects.
 As the two men joke and spar, the phrase "side effects" briefly becomes a flirtatious double entendre ---until the story's final lines, which reveal that no one escapes a war zone unscathed.

-To get to know author Mortada Gzar, students might watch a ten-minute video interview from the Iowa Writing Workshop's On the Map series.
+To get to know author Mortada Gzar, students might watch a ten-minute video interview from the On the Map series, produced by The International Writing Program at the University of Iowa.
 In the interview, Gzar reflects on gay life in Iraq, on writers he admires, and on the "genderless" nature of writing.
 He also mentions that his name is often difficult for Americans to pronounce, something the narrator of "While…" also experiences (and addresses with a string of false, purposely exoticized names.)